-- (i) All demographic reports must include population and household data for a five (5) year period with the year of Application submission as the base year; - (ii) All demographic reports must provide sufficient data to enable calculation of income-eligible, age-, size-, and tenure-appropriate household populations; - (iii) For Developments targeting seniors, all demographic reports must provide a detailed breakdown of households by age and by income; and - (iv) A complete copy of all demographic reports relied upon for the demand analysis, including the reference index that indicates the census tracts on which the report is based. - (E) Demand.
-Provide a comprehensive evaluation of the need for the proposed housing for the Development as a whole and each Unit type by number of Bedrooms proposed and rent restriction category within the defined market areas using the most current census and demographic data available. - (i) Demographics.
+(i) All demographic reports must include population and household data for a five (5) year period with the year of Application submission as the base year;

+(ii) All demographic reports must provide sufficient data to enable calculation of income-eligible, age-, size-, and tenure-appropriate household populations;

+(iii) For Elderly Developments , all demographic reports must provide a detailed breakdown of households by age and by income; and

+(iv) A complete copy of all demographic reports relied upon for the demand analysis, including the reference index that indicates the census tracts on which the report is based.

+(E) Demand.
+Provide a comprehensive evaluation of the need for the proposed housing for the Development as a whole and each Unit type by number of Bedrooms proposed and rent restriction category within the defined market areas using the most current census and demographic data available.
+A complete demand and capture rate analysis is required in every Market Study, regardless of the current occupancy level of an existing Development.

+(i) Demographics.
 The Market Analyst should use demographic data specific to the characteristics of the households that will be living in the proposed Development.
-For example, the Market Analyst should use demographic data specific to elderly population for a Qualified Elderly Development, if available, and should avoid making adjustments from more general demographic data.
+For example, the Market Analyst should use demographic data specific to the elderly populations (and any other qualifying residents for Elderly Developments) to be served by an Elderly Development, if available, and should avoid making adjustments from more general demographic data.
 If adjustment rates are used based on more general data for any of the criteria described in subclauses (I) - (V) of this clause, they should be clearly identified and documented as to their source in the report.